cncf/xds/proposals/TP1-xds-transport-next.md

 different forms reflect the tension between the need for explicit collection representation (motivating list collections) and scalability concerns as this explicit representation becomes a botleneck (motivating glob collections).

+Collections are typically used for LDS, CDS and (planned) LEDS.
+However, this list is not exhaustive and future xDS collection types may be added with no change to the transport protocol.

 #### List